mari-linhares/tensorflow/tensorflow/docs_src/tutorials/resnet_estimator.md

 INFO:tensorflow:image after unit resnet/tower_0/fully_connected/: (?, 11)
 ```

-[Ask Toby]: Any special reason why resnets?
+* @tobyboyd: Any special reason why resnets?
 And Maybe a diagram here?

 ### Highlights of the Tutorial